17 February 2014

 The implication, of course, was that they were “gougers” and “shirkers” and that they were indigent because of their indolence.
 How impudent and imprudent of her.
 Perhaps she was hoping that their dole would be cut off in order to teach them a lesson.

 But one brave unemployed man was quick to reply.
 He pointed out that the day’s wage being offered was only marginally higher than the meagre amount he was receiving as unemployment assistance.
 That margin would have been worn away by the cost of travelling out from the town to the farm, by the extra cost of living, including food and fare, and all for long hours that he would be away from his family.

 In the meantime, the husband-farmer would prosper and increase his profits and the efficiency of his farm.

 The aspiring politician never came back with a better offer, as far as I can remember.

-The new buildings on the left-hand side of Anne Street going down the hill have totally wiped out the memory of the Shamrock Bar and the County Hotel.
+The new buildings on the right-hand side of Anne Street going down the hill have totally wiped out the memory of the Shamrock Bar and the County Hotel.
 There were memories of the Sinnott family, Mancie Mahon – who was named in honour of the 1929 centenary of Catholic Emancipation – and fire, people, places and events that are still in memories scattered through Billy Roche’s Tumbling Down and his Wexford Trilogy.

 The Revd Robin Elliott invited me to preach in the Presbyterian churches in Wexford and Enniscorthy in 1973, when I was still only a 21-year-old.
-They were the first churches I ever preached in, although at the same time the late Canon Norman Ruddock had also invited me to speak at Lenten study in his parish in Killane and Killegney.
+They were the first churches I ever preached in, although at the same time the late Canon Norman Ruddock had also invited me to speak at the Lenten study in his parish in Killane and Killegney.

 The present church in Anne Street dates from 1840.
 The second minister, the Revd John Bond (1846-1849), had been ordained in the Church of Ireland, and later returned to the Church of Ireland.